Grimshaw v. Ford Motor Co.: The cost to remedy design deficiencies

-Equipping the car with a reinforced rear structure, smooth axle, improved bumper and additional crush space at a total cost of $15.30 would have made the fuel tank safe in a 34 to 38-mile-per-hour rear-end collision by a vehicle the size of the Ford Galaxie.
-If, in addition to the foregoing, a bladder or tank within a tank were used or if the tank were protected with a shield, it would have been safe in a 40 to 45-mile-per-hour rear impact.
-If the tank had been located over the rear axle, it would have been safe in a rear impact at 50 miles per hour or more.
+Equipping the car with a reinforced rear structure, smooth axle, improved bumper and additional crush space at a total cost of $15.30 would have made the fuel tank safe in a 34 to 38 mph rear-end collision by a vehicle the size of the Ford Galaxie.
+If, in addition to the foregoing, a bladder or tank within a tank were used or if the tank were protected with a shield, it would have been safe in a 40 to 45 mph rear impact.
+If the tank had been located over the rear axle, it would have been safe in a rear impact at 50 mph or more.

 Management knowledge

 The Pinto project team held regular product review meetings chaired and attended by Ford vice presidents.
 The Pinto was approved by Ford's Product Planning Committee, which included Iacocca and other Ford vice presidents.
 At an April, 1971 product review meeting, a report prepared by Ford engineers entitled "Fuel System Integrity Program Financial Review" was distributed and discussed, which referred to the crash tests of Ford vehicles and estimated the financial impact of design changes to comply with the proposed federal fuel system integrity standards.
 The report recommended deferring fixes in order to accrue cost savings.
 Harley Copp, a former Ford engineer and the executive in charge of the crash testing program, "testified that the highest level of Ford's management made the decision to go forward with the production of the Pinto, knowing that the gas tank was vulnerable to puncture and rupture at low rear impact speeds creating a significant risk of death or injury from fire and knowing that 'fixes' were feasible at nominal cost."